DENIM Trial: Vaccine Did Not Extend Survival

 Prior to DENIM, earlier phase studies had shown encouraging signals with dendritic cell therapy in mesothelioma:

-Long-term follow-up data from three Phase I/II trials showed that some mesothelioma patients treated with dendritic cell therapy achieved survival of up to 24 months.
+Long-term follow-up data from three Phase I/II trials showed that some people with mesothelioma treated with dendritic cell therapy achieved survival of up to 24 months.
 However, these were smaller, non-randomized studies that couldn’t definitively prove the treatment’s effectiveness.

 The DENIM trial was designed to provide definitive evidence through a larger, randomized comparison.
 The negative result, while disappointing, provides important information that will guide future research.